SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/http_proxies.nl.md

 browser fails to connect to a URL, this is most likely because the environment needs a proxy to be accessed.

-Selenium WebDriver provides a way to proxy settings
+Selenium WebDriver provides a way to proxy settings:

 {{< code-tab >}}
   {{< code-panel language="java" >}}